EOEPCA/workshop/07_app_package/docs/alice.md

   E --> F[Create STAC]
 ```

-The application takes a list of Sentinel-2 STAC items references, applies the crop over the area of interest for the radiometric bands green and NIR, the normalized difference, the Ostu threshold and finaly creates a STAC catalog and items for the generated results.
+The application takes a list of Sentinel-2 STAC items references and then crops the radiometric bands `green` and `NIR` with a user-defined area of interest (AOI).
+Each cropped band is then used to calculate the `NDWI` and subsequently the Otsu threashold is applied to it, generating the water bodies output mask.
+The final step of the workflow consists on generating the STAC catalog and items for the generated results.

-Alice organizes the Application Package to include a macro workflow that reads the list of Sentinel-2 STAC items references, launches a sub-workflow to detect the water bodies and creates the STAC catalog:
+Alice organizes the Application Package to include a macro workflow that reads the list of Sentinel-2 STAC items references, the AOI and the EPSG code.
+The workflow steps include i) a sub-workflow for the detection of the water bodies and ii) a step to create the STAC catalog of the generated output product(s)

 ![image](water_bodies.png "water-bodies")